flpfar/world-data/README.md

 ## Features

-- See information about world population
+- See information about the world population
 - List all countries of the world
-- Filter the countries by Region
+- Filter countries by region
 - Check details about countries

 ## Built With

-- JS ES6
+- Javascript
 - React
 - Redux
 - CSS Modules
+- Jest
+- React-testing
 - Yarn

 ## Live Demo